 How to build an outdoor waterproof patio using Schluter Systems?

 When thinking about a landscaping project, chances are that what comes to mind is a complicated excavation work that drags on for weeks and weeks.
-But did you know that you can now build your own outdoor patio thanks to Schluter Systems?
 By using the right components at each step of the project, you’ll get a beautiful waterproof and weather-resistant terrace with relative ease.
 Here’s how.

 1/ Preparing the surface